 Is Nightline confidential?

 All calls and anything you tell us during a call is confidential within Nightline.
-This means that we will not talk to anyone outside of Nightline about anything we hear in a call.
-The only exceptions to this are if you provides us with information about an act of terrorism during a call – in this case we are bound to report this information to police by law.
-This includes historical acts of terrorism.
-We may also breach confidentiality in situations where we have specific identifying information (e.g. a landline phone number or specific location or address) and we believe that your life is at imminent risk and that your decision making is impaired in some way.
+This means we will not talk to anyone outside of Nightline about anything we hear in a call.
+The only exceptions to this are if you provide us with information about an act of terrorism during a call or any reports of harm to others.
+In these cases, we are bound to report this information to the police by law.
+We may also breach confidentiality in situations where we have specific identifying information (e.g. a landline phone number or specific location or address) and we believe that your life is at imminent risk and that your decision-making is impaired in some way.